wiheto/netplotbrain/docs/tutorial/tutorial1_input.md

 # Call netplotbrain to plot
 netplotbrain.plot(
     nodes=nodes_df,
-    nodesize='degree_centrality',
+    node_size='degree_centrality',
-    nodecolor='communities',
+    node_color='communities',
     arrowaxis=None,
     node_scale=100)
 ```

 This will just plot the nodes, with each node having the size of the degree_centrality column and a colour of the communities column.
 Here we have also added `node_scale` which just linearly scales all nodes by that factor.
-We also see that, when specifying `nodesize` and `nodecolor`, that legends automatically appear.
+We also see that, when specifying `node_size` and `node_color`, that legends automatically appear.

 At the moment we just have some circles floating in 3D space.
 Let us add some more information about this network.